 James Parkinson first distinguished essential tremor from other tremor disorders (including the disease that carries his namesake) in 1817.
-Here we are nearly 200 years later, and there are still many unanswered questions about essential tremor.
+Nearly 200 years later, and there are still many unanswered questions about essential tremor.
 However, researchers are moving our knowledge forward.
-It is vital to understand what causes ET in order to develop tailored treatment options and even, someday, a cure for this life-altering condition.
+It is vital to understand what causes ET in order to develop tailored treatment options and a cure for this life-altering condition.

 IETF Funded Research